mzur/kirby-calendar-plugin/README.md

 ### The calendar template

 In a future version you will be able to specify the layout of the calendar in a separate template file.
-The only layout available is `table`.
+The only layout currently available is `table`.